Do you want to find out about Chinese culture and traditions?

 But if you find yourself in a small city, or even a large one that doesn’t see many tourists, you’re going to encounter squat toilets wherever you go.

 And, despite recent efforts to clean them up, you’re bound to come across some really dirty ones.
-These are usually the public toilets.
+These are usually the public toilets, especially in rural areas.

 Don’t worry though – your hotel room will have a Western-style throne.
 Just make sure you do your business before you go out touring for the day!

 This is the most prominent sport in China.

 In the early 1950s, Chinese leader Mao Zedong declared table tennis a national sport.
 Its popularity spread throughout the country, making Chinese athletes the strongest in the world within a short period of time.

 The sport is just as popular now as it was decades ago.
 There are ping pong tables in every school, so kids get to learn from a very young age.

 When I was teaching English in China, I remember being amazed at how good the little kids were!
 I guess that’s what happens when you grow up surrounded by ping pong tables.